 Let’s start by creating a free Stripe account.
 Head over to Stripe and register for an account.

-The second thing to note is that we need to generate the Publishable key and the Secret key.
+The second thing to note is that Stripe has automatically generated a test and live Publishable key and a test and live Secret key.
 The Publishable key is what we are going to use in our frontend client with the Stripe SDK.
 And the Secret key is what we are going to use in our API when asking Stripe to charge our user.
 As denoted, the Publishable key is public while the Secret key needs to stay private.

-Make a note of both the Publishable key and the Secret key.
+Make a note of both the Publishable test key and the Secret test key.
 We are going to be using these later.

 Next, let’s use this in our SST app.